bacalhau-project/bacalhau/README.md

 Developers can spin up bacalhau and run a local demo using the `devstack` command.

 Please see [docs/running_locally.md](docs/running_locally.md) for instructions.
 Also, see [docs/debugging_locally.md](docs/debugging_locally.md) for some useful tricks for debugging.

-### Releasing a new version

-To ship a new version of the CLI & Bacalhau network please follow the instuctions at [docs/create_release.md](docs/create_release.md).

 ### Notes for Dev contributors